bufbuild-ru/docs/blog/swift-packages/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Swift generated SDKs are now available for Xcode and SPM"
-  tagline: "July 12, 2023"
 ---

+# Swift generated SDKs are now available for Xcode and SPM

 **Today we’re announcing the release of Swift support for** [**generated SDKs**](/docs/bsr/generated-sdks/swift/index.md) **in the Buf Schema Registry (BSR)!** Swift engineers no longer need to manage a Protobuf toolchain or generate code locally — they can now download pre-packaged generated code for their Protobuf schemas from the BSR using Swift Package Manager and Xcode.
 These packages are automatically made available when schema changes are pushed to the BSR.